Rey-EL/public-portfolio/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or want to enhance the report, please feel free to open an issue or submit a pull request.
+If you have suggestions for new features, bug fixes, or additional CTF levels, please feel free to:

+1. Fork the repository.
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'feat: Add amazing feature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.